Dr

 He holds Masters degrees in Education and Theology.
 His doctorate (TCD) concerns the cognition of biological natural kinds and their classification.

-Dr. McCloughlin is the curator of the DCU Science Archive & Herbarium and is engaged in research on the History & Philosophy of Science (HPS) especially in biology, and the material culture of science
+Dr. McCloughlin is the curator of the DCU Science Archive & Herbarium and is engaged in research on the History & Philosophy of Science (HPS) especially in biology, and the material culture of science in schools and colleges and their educational modalities.

 Research interests